Amir Locke Fatal Shooting By MPD: What We Know (And Don't Know) So Far

 In the fatal police shooting of Justine Ruszczyk Damond, Minneapolis police were criticized due to the fact that the officers had body-worn cameras, but they were turned off at the time of the shooting.
 Since then, policy has been changed, requiring officers to turn them on for most cases, with a few exceptions, like interviewing sexual assault victims.

+St. Paul police originally asked for a “knock-and-announce warrant,” but only went back to get the “no-knock” warrant after Minneapolis police said they would not serve the first one, the sources said.

-SEARCH WARRANTSREAD MORE: Amir Locke Shooting: Minneapolis Releases Body Cam Footage Of Deadly Police Encounter
+On Friday, St. Paul police also confirmed that the search warrants in the incident were signed by a Hennepin County judge and will remain sealed until a court determines otherwise, as is standard practice in homicide investigations and per Minnesota law.READ MORE: Amir Locke Shooting: Minneapolis Releases Body Cam Footage Of Deadly Police Encounter

-The search warrant requested by the Minnesota Bureau of Criminal Apprehension following the fatal shooting was released Friday morning.
+What was released Friday, however, was the search warrant requested by the Minnesota Bureau of Criminal Apprehension following the fatal shooting.
 It shows what evidence the BCA requested and obtained inside the downtown apartment as part of the BCA’s investigation into the shooting.

 Among the property and items requested were forensic evidence, trace or microscopic evidence, permission to fully document the scene, clothing, firearms, ammunition and more.